dkundel/hybrid-appocalypse/RESOURCES.md

 ## Talk related
 - [Setup](README.md) - Instructions how to run these slides
-- [Slides](/slides) - You can find the slides for every version of this talk here
+- [Slides](/slides) - You can find the code of the slides for every version of this talk here
+- [Actual Slides](http://dkundel.github.io/hybrid-appocalypse) - You can find the actual slides for every talk here
 - [Demos](/demos) - This folder contains the demo apps built at the various talks

 ## :computer: Desktop